baxy5/HikeGram/README.md

 # NextJS learning project using NextJS for both server and client side.
 Storing data in NoSQL MongoDB. (user data, feed) Styling without Tailwind and Bootstrap to learn how to use Sass.

+(Meanwhile while working on the project, found out that Mongodb is not exactly great for image storing :D next time Google Cloud Storage, S3 research)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started